 The prominent hill that dominates the immediate skyline is known as Rebellion Knoll and there is a great walk from the village up onto the hill, its steep but the view at the top is worth the effort.
 From the top you can head on out to Abney Moor (look out for the hang gliders) or wander back down Bradwell Edge and into the village.

 Bradwell is perfectly positioned for exploring the Hope Valley and you are mere moments away from Castleton and its famous caverns, Mam Tor and the Great Ridgeline.
-A short drive in the other direction will take you out towards Bamford, Hathersage and Ladybower Resevoir.
+A short drive in the other direction will take you out towards Bamford, Hathersage and Ladybower Reservoir.

 1 Hugh Lane, Bradwell, Derbyshire S33 9JB